How prepared is Taiwan for a potential Chinese attack? – DW – 05/12/2023

 Additionally, the PLA has tested new gray zone tactics by deploying combat drones to circle Taiwan twice over the last week, raising concerns that China may be testing new capabilities to intimidate the island.
 "Beijing is demonstrating that the drones have become part of their gray zone operations around Taiwan," said Crystal Chen-Yi Tu, an assistant research fellow at INDSR in Taiwan.

-Former Pentagon official Hu warns that the main objective of China's gray zone operations around Taiwan is to instigate a "defeatist attitude" among Taiwanese people while affecting the island's air defense readiness and capabilities.
+Former Pentagon official Hu warned that the main objective of China's gray zone operations around Taiwan was to instigate a "defeatist attitude" among Taiwanese people while affecting the island's air defense readiness and capabilities.
 "The war is on right now because China's number one objective is to keep the pressure on to scare Taiwanese people," he told DW.

 Hu adds that instead of letting Taiwanese pilots fly new military aircraft to intercept Chinese aircraft, which could disrupt their usual training and increase the efforts to maintain the aircraft, Taiwanese authorities should try to "play their own game."